 Sporting a market capitalization of $3.25 billion, nCino is among smaller companies, but its more than $98 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 It was encouraging to see nCino narrowly top analysts' revenue and adjusted EPS expectations this quarter.
 That really stood out as a positive in these results.
 On the other hand, its revenue and non-GAAP operating profit guidance for next quarter underwhelmed.
 Full year guidance was very slightly raised and roughly in line with expectations.
 Overall, this was a mixed quarter for nCino, but there were no major surprises.
 The company is down 1.56% on the results and currently trades at $29 per share.

 Is Now The Time?

-When considering nCino, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of nCino we will be cheering from the sidelines.
+When considering an investment in nCino, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of nCino, we'll be cheering from the sidelines.
 Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its customer acquisition is less efficient than many comparable companies.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.